 This is an important distinction as it is a basis for classifying different types- Ownership of a set of Private keys. it also has some security implications as to who can make transitions using the cryptographic keys.

 Bitcoin wallets (and indeed all cryptocurrency wallets) are often classified based on who controls or has direct access to the private keys.
-These are the Custodian and Non-custodian wallets.
+These are the Custodial and Non-custodial wallets.

-Custodian wallets are wallets that are managed by a third party such as a crypto exchange.
-With a custodian wallet, You do not own the private keys to the wallets or have access to them, rather, they manage them on your behalf.
+Custodial wallets are wallets that are managed by a third party such as a crypto exchange.
+With a custodial wallet, You do not own the private keys to the wallets or have access to them, rather, they manage them on your behalf.
 Each transaction in the wallet is basically a request to the third party to move funds on your behalf. it can as such be delayed (or even possibly denied).
-Common examples of custodian wallets are those offered by various crypto exchanges (Binance, Coinbase).
-Custodian wallets can offer so many advantages such as convenience and ease of use them.
+Common examples of custodial wallets are those offered by various crypto exchanges (Binance, Coinbase).
+Custodial wallets can offer so many advantages such as convenience and ease of use them.

 - They are easy to set up.
 Not much technical expertise is required.
 You only need an email most times